St Andrew’s Prep, Eastbourne

 A mini-bus service takes in as far as Bexhill, Rottingdean, Cross in Hand and more.

 From year five, the majority of lessons are taught by subject specialist teachers.
-Year 7 pupils visit Eastbourne College for a science workshop in the autumn term.
 There’s a provision for English as an Additional Language as an alternative to French and Latin.
 The most recent ISI report said pupils had ‘particularly well-developed skills in science, English and mathematics.’

 Pupils move on to a variety of senior schools, many to Eastbourne College with which St Andrew’s has an affiliation.
 Other schools have included Ardingly; Battle Abbey; Bede’s The Dicker; Benenden; Brighton College; Canford; Claremont; Gordonstoun; Harrow; Hurst; Lancing; Lewes Old Grammar School, Millfield; Moira House; Roedean; St Leonards-Mayfield; Tonbridge and Wellington College.